Overview

 Beam finite element pre-processor MeshPy

 MeshPy is an open source general purpose 3D beam finite element mesh generator.
 Development started in 2018 and MeshPy has since become a viable tool in all our projects related to structural beam theory and beyond.
 It is developed as a library in the scripting language Python, while performance critical parts are written in Cython.
 The main focus is to provide a general toolset to allow for a rapid creation of complex 3D beam finite element meshes.
-The created data structures are not limited to our own FEM solver 4C, but can also be used to create Abaqus models.
+The created finite element meshes are not limited to our own FEM solver 4C, but can also be used to create Abaqus models.
 MeshPy provides a full large-rotation framework, required when dealing with Cosserat-continua.
 It can also handle classical FEM or isogeometric analysis (IGA) meshes.
 Furthermore, being a Python library allows for an easy integration into other Python based software, which was already successfully demonstrated by the combination of MeshPy with our own simulation management tool Queens or the reinforcement learning tool ReLeSO developed at TU Wien.